Cemfloor by McGraths has become the first cement based liquid screed to be awarded BBA Certification in the UK & Ireland.

 Cemfloor Screed is an ideal solution for commercial projects and is produced in accordance with BS EN 13813:2002 screed material and floor screeds.
 The installation time of Cemfloor screed is much less than that of traditional sand and cement screeds; therefore, the building time of the project is greatly reduced.
 Cemfloor can also be foot trafficked after 24 hours allowing other trades to continue working on the project after the screed has been installed.
-Due to Cemfloors self-levelling properties smooth, level floors are easily achieved which simplifies the installation of the final floor coverings.
-Since Cemfloor is a cement based screed; there is less risk of chemical reactions taking place with other products such as tile adhesives and other cement based final floor surfaces.
+Thanks to Cemfloor’s self-levelling properties, smooth, level floors are easily achieved which simplifies the installation of the final floor coverings.
+As Cemfloor is a cement-based screed; there is less risk of chemical reactions taking place with other products such as tile adhesives and other cement based final floor surfaces.

 Cemfloor can be tailored to various industries such as manufacturing, medical, hospitality, retail, warehousing etc.